Version Control for Spatial Workflows

 gdf = gpd.read_file(raw_path)

-missing = [f for f in required_fields if f not in gdf.columns]
+missing = [field for field in required_fields if field not in gdf.columns]

 if missing: